WGTL (Kannapolis, North Carolina)

 WGTL (870 AM) was a radio station licensed to Kannapolis, North Carolina.
 It operated on 870 kHz with a power of 1,000 watts daytime, non-directional.
-The call letters were chosen to represent a common slogan for its city of license, "World's Greatest Textile Land."
-WGTL has been off the air since 1992.
+The call letters were chosen to represent a common slogan for its city of license, "World's Greatest Textile Land".
+WGTL operated from 1946 to 1992.

 History

 The beginnings

 The 870 frequency in the Charlotte market first went on the air with the call letters WGTL in 1946, it was owned and operated by Fred H. Whitley.
 From 1946 to 1948, the station had studios in downtown Concord at the Hotel Concord.

 From 1948 to 1992, the studios were co-located with the transmitter on Highway 29 across from the Carolina Mall.

 A side story: sister station WAAK

-The 960 frequency in the market first went on the air with the call letters WAAK in the town of Dallas, North Carolina on January 1, 1963.
+The 960 frequency in the market first went on the air with the call letters WAAK in the town of Dallas, North Carolina, on January 1, 1963.

 The station was initially applied for by Wayne M. Nelson and was to be licensed in Concord with 1,000 watts daytime and nighttime.
 In 1960.
 Fred Whitley, owner of WGTL applied for the frequency as a daytime-only station in Dallas in order to keep new competition out of his market.

-He won the construction permit for the station in Dallas, took the call letters WAAK off the top of the Federal Communications Commission (FCC) call letter list, refurbished WGTL's studio (bought the audio board from WSJS-TV) and put the old WGTL console in Dallas.
+He won the construction permit for the station in Dallas, took the call letters WAAK off the top of the Federal Communications Commission (FCC) call letter list, refurbished WGTL's studio by buying the audio board from WSJS-TV, and put the old WGTL console in Dallas.